-Last updated March, 2009Jim Capaldi lead vocal
+Jim Capaldi lead vocal

-Deep Feeling were previously known as The Hellions, a well known Worcester-based band which had included guitarist Dave Mason.
+Deep Feeling were previously known as The Hellions, a well known Worcester-based band who had included guitarist Dave Mason.
 The Deep Feeling were fronted by former Hellions drummer/vocalist Jim Capaldi with the other members comprising of lead guitarist Luther Grosvenor, Gordon Jackson on rhythm guitar, bass guitarist David Meredith and drummer/vibes player John "Poli" Palmer.
-The band started using the name Deep Feeling in 1966 (some sources claim Dave Mason was in the group but Dave was never part of the Deep Feeling line-up).
+The band started using the name "Deep Feeling" in 1966.
+NOTE: some sources claim Dave Mason was in the group but Dave was never part of the Deep Feeling line-up.

 Deep Feeling concentrated on performing around the Birmingham area and managed to build up quite a following.
 They also started playing a heavier, psychedelic-influenced style of music with Jim Capaldi, Gordon Jackson and Poli Palmer all writing original songs for the group.
-All the band members sang and Gordon Jackson would substitute on drums when Poli Palmer was playing vibes or flute.
-Yardbirds manager/producer Giorgio Gomelsky became interested in the group after seeing them perform in Cheltenham.
-He arranged for them to make an album in London and a number of tracks were recorded in the studio by the band but the only one released to-date has been the Capaldi/Jackson/Palmer composition Pretty Colours.
+All the band members shared vocal duties and Gordon Jackson would substitute on drums when Poli Palmer was playing vibes or flute.
+Jim Capaldi often fronted the band as their lead vocalist.

 Chas persuaded the members of Deep Feeling to let the American guitarist go on stage with them to play a set.
 The band reluctantly agreed but were soon amazed by the skill and brilliance of the unknown musician and later discovered they had participated in the first performance of Jimi Hendrix on a British stage.

-There was a hip new club in Birmingham called The Elbow Room (operated by Don Carlos and Malcolm Hearn) on Aston's High Street in Birmingham.
+There was a hip new club in Birmingham called "The Elbow Room" (operated by Don Carlos and Malcolm Hearn) on Aston's High Street in Birmingham next door to the old Hippodrome theatre.
 It was there where Jim Capaldi and Dave Mason along with Steve Winwood from the Spencer Davis Group would sometimes get together on stage with saxophone/flute player Chris Wood from Cradley Heath who had played in an early line-up of the Stourbridge-based group Chicken Shack and was currently in a Brum band called Locomotive.